MatiasLoiseau/MLOps-Starter-Kit/README.md

 # MLOps Starter Kit

 This repository contains a practical project developed as part of the MLOps certification program at ITBA.
-It provides a basic yet functional implementation of an MLOps architecture designed to automate the complete workflow of a machine learning project, from data management to model deployment.
+It demonstrates a basic yet functional implementation of an MLOps architecture, automating the entire machine learning workflow, from data management to model deployment.

-## Features
-- Environment setup with    conda and pip
-- PostgreSQL database setup using Docker
-- MLFlow server configuration for tracking machine learning experiments
-- Integration with Airbyte for data management

 ---

-## Install basic components
+## Installation Guide

-### 1. Create a Conda Environment
+### 1. Create the Conda Environment

 ```bash
 conda create -n mlops-env python=3.12